Thyme

 2. Serializes the registered definitions into a structured payload

-3. POSTs the payload to the control plane at :8080
+3. POSTs the payload to the definition service at your Thyme instance

-The control plane stores your definitions in Postgres and creates a Kafka topic for each dataset.
+The definition service stores your definitions and creates a Kafka topic for each dataset.
 From this point on, the engine knows what to run.

 Step 3: The engine picks up the job and starts streaming